 - You will find Stolen Device Protection after entering your device passcode.

-- You can turn on the feature by tapping the Turn On Protection text in blue color or by opening the Stolen Device Protection screen.
+- You can turn on the feature by tapping the Turn On Protection text in blue colour or by opening the Stolen Device Protection screen.

 With iOS 17.4 and newer, you can access new settings through ‘Stolen Device Protection,’ including a toggle switch to turn it on or off.
 You can choose from options such as ‘Always’ and ‘Away from Familiar Locations’ as to when Stolen Device Protection should activate.